-This is the first post on my journey in building a NoSQL key value database known as CrabDB.
-An impoprtant anecdote is that CrabDB is in early stages of development so whatever is stated in this blog post can and most likely will change.
-This post should be treated more as a point in time snapshot of CrabDB in its current state.
+This is the first post on building a NoSQL key-value database known as CrabDB.
+An important anecdote is that CrabDB is in the early stages of development, so whatever is stated in this blog post can and most likely will change.
+This post should be treated more as a point-in-time snapshot of CrabDB in its current state.

-Also the code show in this blog post will be mostly devoid of any real error handeling and such things all code is just use for illustrative purposes if you want to see the actual code go to the CrabDB repo.
+Also, the code shown in this blog post will be mostly devoid of any real error handling and such things; all code is just used for illustrative purposes.
+If you want to see the actual code, go to the CrabDB repo.

 About CrabDB

-A couple of months ago I decided that I wanted build a database from scratch so that I could better understand how the internals of these programs I use every day work.
+A couple of months ago, I decided that I wanted to build a database from scratch so that I could better understand how the internals of these programs I use every day work.
 I made the following decisions on my database:

 - It will be a NoSQL database as at the time I just wasn't in the mood to make a SQL compiler.

-- The database engine will be programmed in Rust so that is can be blazingly fast 🔥 and since it currently is my favourite programming language.
+- The database engine will be programmed in Rust so that it can be blazingly fast 🔥 and since it currently is my favourite programming language.

-Without further adieu lets get into the meet of the blog.
+Without further ado, let's get into the meat of the blog.

 CrabDB Internals